adventureRyan/AnkiMediaImporter/README.md

 ![Card](https://raw.githubusercontent.com/hssm/media-import/master/docs/card.png)

-When the add-on is installed, a `Media Import...` option will be added to the `Tools` menu.
+When the add-on is installed, a `Media Import 2...` option will be added to the `Tools` menu.

 ![Menu](https://raw.githubusercontent.com/hssm/media-import/master/docs/menu.png)